 “The graphics are so dated that you might wonder if the internet even existed when this game was released, yet they still require a connection to play this single player game.”

 The music in "L.A.
-Noire" is widely praised for its authentic representation of the 1940s, featuring a rich jazz soundtrack that enhances the game's immersive atmosphere.
-Players appreciate the period-accurate tunes and radio broadcasts, which contribute significantly to the overall experience, although some express a desire for more variety and the ability to change radio stations.
-Overall, the soundtrack is considered a standout element, effectively capturing the noir vibe and elevating the game's storytelling and setting.
+Noire" is widely praised for its authentic jazz soundtrack that effectively captures the 1940s atmosphere, enhancing the game's immersive experience.
+Players appreciate the period-appropriate tracks and the way the music complements the narrative and gameplay, although some express a desire for more variety and the ability to change radio stations.
+Overall, the soundtrack is considered a standout feature, contributing significantly to the game's nostalgic and noir-inspired ambiance.

 “Its richly detailed open world is teeming with period-accurate cars, fashion, music, and architecture, immersing players in a noir-inspired atmosphere.”